AshwinSundar/ashwinsundar/content/posts/uline-design.md

 ## Images

-Up until now, maybe you've been picturing something that looks like a phone book.
-But no, this isn't a text-only catalog!
+Perhaps you are picturing something that looks like a phone book.
+But no, the Uline catalog isn't a text-only catalog!
 Each page is full of beautiful images, exquisitely lit, and usually isolated from its background.
 There is no extraneous data in the image, and there is no need to imagine what is missing from each image either.
 If you don't know what a "platform truck", "eurotote", or "excelsior" is, you will after merely glancing at the image.

 ## Tables

-Tables get a bad rep. Once seen as the exclusive design tool of the web designer, it seems to have been banished to the annals of yesteryear's Web 2.0 designs.
+Tables get a bad rep. Boring, for nerds, ugly, etc...

 Tables have some highly underrated properties.
 They: